KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown under the following circumstances: an operation is performed on a durable service instance that has been marked for completion, or a persistence provider created by a System.ServiceModel.Persistence.SqlPersistenceProviderFactory attempts to lock, unlock, or otherwise process state data that is not found in the database.

-    throw [System.ServiceModel.Persistence.InstanceNotFoundException]::New("The exception that is thrown under the following circumstances: an operation is performed on a durable service instance that has been marked for completion, or a persistence provider created by a System.ServiceModel.Persistence.SqlPersistenceProviderFactory attempts to lock, unlock, or otherwise process state data that is not found in the database.")
+    throw [System.ServiceModel.Persistence.InstanceNotFoundException]::New('The exception that is thrown under the following circumstances: an operation is performed on a durable service instance that has been marked for completion, or a persistence provider created by a System.ServiceModel.Persistence.SqlPersistenceProviderFactory attempts to lock, unlock, or otherwise process state data that is not found in the database.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.ServiceModel.Persistence.InstanceNotFoundException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.ServiceModel.Persistence.InstanceNotFoundException.aspx)